naftalic/ddmif/basic_models.md

-# Basic Models in Financial Economics
+# Basic Models

-Quantitative research in finance uses mathematical models to predict stock returns and volatility, which form the basis for stock selection.
-The central concept in financial economics is that a stock's average return reflects the reward for taking on risk.

-Factor models express this risk-reward relationship by showing that a stock's average return is proportional to its exposure to different types of risk represented by factors, and the reward for each unit of exposure to the risk.

-There are two main types of factor models:

-- The Fundamental Factor Model: uses stock characteristics such as P/E ratio and market capitalization as factors.
-- The Economic Factor Model: uses macroeconomic variables such as GDP and inflation, but it can also incorporate other types of factors.
+The Fundamental Factor Model aims to explain a stock's expected return based on its fundamental characteristics, such as price-to-earnings ratio, market capitalization, and other financial metrics.
+The idea is that these characteristics are proxies for the underlying risk and growth prospects of a company, which in turn determines the expected return.

+The Economic Factor Model, on the other hand, uses macroeconomic variables such as gross domestic product (GDP) and inflation as factors to explain expected returns.
+The premise is that macroeconomic conditions drive the performance of the overall economy, and in turn, affect the expected return of individual stocks.
+This type of model can also incorporate other factors, such as sector-specific variables, to provide a more comprehensive view of a stock's expected return.

+Both types of factor models are used by quantitative investors to help inform investment decisions.
+The models provide a systematic way to analyze risk and reward and identify which stocks are likely to outperform based on their factor exposures.
+However, it's important to note that factor models are not perfect, and past performance does not guarantee future returns.
+Additionally, changes in economic conditions and company fundamentals can impact the expected return of a stock, and the factor model must be updated to reflect these changes.

 # Modeling Stock Returns

-Stock returns can be modeled as:
-$r_i = α_i + β_{i1}f_1 + β_{i2}f_2+··· + β_{iK}f_K +ϵ_i$.
+The equation for modeling stock returns is known as the Capital Asset Pricing Model (CAPM), which is a widely used model in finance for explaining the relationship between stock returns and systematic risk.
+The model assumes that each stock's return can be decomposed into two components:

+A stock-specific component ($α_i$) which is uncorrelated with the market and represents the expected return of the stock that is not related to systematic risk factors.

+A market-related component ($β_{i1}f_1 + β_{i2}f_2 + ... + β_{iK}f_K$) that represents the stock's exposure to systematic risk factors ($f_1, f_2, ..., f_K$).
+Each factor's return contributes to the stock's return in proportion to the factor's sensitivity to the stock, represented by $β_i$.

+The term $ϵ_i$ represents the residual, which is the difference between the actual stock return and the expected return given by the model.
+The residual represents the unsystematic risk, which is unique to each stock and can be diversified away by holding a well-diversified portfolio.

-This equation can be used to determine the expected return and risk of each stock and portfolio, and then choose the optimal portfolio based on the results.
+The CAPM can be used to determine the expected return and risk of each stock and portfolio, and then choose the optimal portfolio based on the results.
+The optimal portfolio is the one that maximizes expected returns for a given level of risk or minimizes risk for a given level of expected returns.
+This process is known as Modern Portfolio Theory (MPT) and it is a cornerstone of quantitative investing.

 Steps to Form a Model and Make a Portfolio: